bsmg/beat-saber-community-wiki/modding/intro.md

 # Template setup
 Install Instructions:
-1. Open C:\Users\You\Documents\Visual Studio 2017\Templates\ProjectTemplates.
+1. Open C:\Users\You\Documents\Visual Studio 2019\Templates\ProjectTemplates\Visual C#.
-2. Drop in `beat-saber-plugin-template.zip`.
+2. Drop in `BeatSaberIPAProjectTemplate.zip`.
 You do not need to extract the contents here, dropping the zipped file will work.

-After you have place the zip file in the correct directory, open Visual Studio 2017 and create a new project.
+After you have place the zip file in the correct directory, open Visual Studio 2019 and create a new project.
 You should see the Beat Saber Plugin Template in the Visual C# section.
 Create a new project using the template.

 ![Modding Plugin Template](/uploads/modding/modding-plugin-template.png "Modding Plugin Template")

 If you intend on making a mod to be published to BeatMods, you will have to rename the assembly to your mod.
 Using the default assembly name won't cut it!